olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/traduction.md

 ---
 title: "Translation"
 description: "Translation constraints must be taken into account upstream of the editorial process."
+proofreading: IA
 ---

-Translation constraints must be taken into account upstream of the editorial process.
-They have implications for both editorial style and repository organization.
+Translation considerations must be addressed early in the editorial process, as they impact both the editorial style and the organization of repositories.

-There is no magic formula: delivering information in several languages requires constant monitoring.
-But taking into account constraints upstream and using an appropriate methodology can improve quality and reduce costs and delivery times for multilingual versions.
-Translation must be integrated into the document workflow.
-It is also important to ensure that the various players involved - technical writers, engineers, experts and designers - communicate with the translators.
+There is no one-size-fits-all solution: delivering information in multiple languages requires ongoing oversight.
+However, addressing translation constraints early in the process and using an appropriate methodology can enhance quality and reduce costs and delivery times for multilingual versions.
+Translation should be integrated into the document workflow.
+Additionally, it is essential to ensure effective communication between technical writers, engineers, subject matter experts, designers, and translators.

-If the documentation is based on a set of modules, translation can be carried out in parallel with writing, thus reducing delivery times.
+If documentation is modular, translation can occur concurrently with writing, thereby reducing delivery times.

-![Parallel editing and translation](/assets/parallel-translation.svg) **Parallelization of copywriting and translation**
+![Parallel editing and translation](/assets/parallel-translation.svg) **Parallelization of Writing and Translation**

-With regard to the source file repository, is it better to place the language directories upstream or downstream of the document project directories?
-In other words, is it better to adopt the following structure:
+Regarding the organization of source file repositories, is it preferable to position the language directories before or after the document project directories?
+In other words, should the structure be as follows:

 - english
   - product 1